Virtakuono/.kml-repository/README.md

 under [CC BY SA 3.0 License](http://creativecommons.org/licenses/by-sa/3.0/)
 the few shell scripts in this repository may be redistributed under the same license, unless otherwise noted in the respective files.
+In addition, the open street map overlays use leaflet library by Vladimir Agafonkin and CloudMade.
+Leaflet is subject to its [own license](https://github.com/Leaflet/Leaflet/blob/master/LICENSE)